Stewarton hive: Octagonal and observation hives

-Eva Crane relegates John Evelyn's hive to her chapter on the history of observation hives.
-Obviously, any 'transparent' hive with glass windows or sides allows observation of the bees without opening the hive, but the Stewarton hive uses windows at the front and back as part of the system for managing the hives.
-Put simply, with the sliders inserted in the central portion of the box at the top of the brood nest, thus inhibiting the queen from laying above,the withdrawal of the sliders to the sides allows workers to begin drawing comb and storing honey at the sides of the honey box above.
-As the nectar flow proceeds, and more honey is stored this comb is built from both sides towards the centre.
+Eva Crane discusses John Evelyn's hive in her chapter on the history of observation hives.
+While any 'transparent' hive with glass windows or sides allows observation of the bees without opening the hive, the Stewarton hive uses windows at the front and back as part of the system for managing the hives.
+When the sliders are inserted in the central portion of the box at the top of the brood nest, inhibiting the queen from laying above, moving them to the sides allows workers to begin drawing comb and storing honey at the sides of the honey box above.
+As the nectar flow proceeds, and more honey is stored, the workers build this comb from both sides towards the centre.
 The beekeeper can establish whether the bees require more space by opening the windows.
 If light can be seen, comb building in that box is not finished and no super is required.
 If the view through the windows is obscured by comb and bees, then that box is nearly full and a new box can be added above.